The access to mental wellbeing services team is a central point for anyone wishing to access mental health services within the Vale of York area Â

-If you have been supported by mental health services within the last 12 months you can self-refer by ringing (01904) 526566.
+If you have been supported by mental health services in the area in the last 12 months, you can self-refer by calling tel.
+01904 526566.

-- Registered with a GP within the York and Selby catchment area
+- registered with a GP within the York, Selby and Pocklington area

-- Is not already in receipt of NHS mental health services
+- who are not already in receipt of NHS mental health services.

 What happens when I am referred?

-If we agree that it would be beneficial to meet with you, an appointment will be arranged within 28 days.
-This appointment will be confirmed in a writing.
-Enclosed in this letter will be a brief questionnaire about your difficulties and a demographic information questionnaire which we are required to collect.
+If yours is a routine referral, we will arrange an appointment with you by telephone within 28 days of this being received.
+This appointment will be confirmed in writing.
+This letter will include a demographic questionnaire (we are required to collect this information).
 We may include additional tools and questionnaires to help us understand your difficulties and develop a plan of support.
 Please complete these and bring them with you to your appointment.

 What will happen at the assessment?

 You will meet with a mental health professional from the team.
-At this appointment you can expect to be asked more questions about your current difficulties, but also about your past life history, including your childhood.
+At this appointment you can expect to be asked more questions about your current difficulties and your past life history, including your childhood.
 This is because we know that our previous life experiences can have significant impact on the difficulties we experience.

-Following completion of the assessment, in partnership with you, the team member will create a plan of support.
-Alternatively, they may discuss your case with other members of the team to determine the best possible plan of support.
+Following completion of the assessment we will work with you to create a plan of support.
+We may discuss your case with other members of the team to determine the best possible plan of support.

 What happens after the assessment?

-We may offer up to 5 further sessions of support, which may be in a group setting.
-Alternatively we may support you to access other services;.
+We may offer up to five further sessions of support, which may be in a group setting.
+Alternatively we may support you to access other services.
 We will agree this plan with you and confirm it in writing.